openprovider/Openprovider-WHMCS-domains/README.md

 Domain Auto-renew and ID protection settings are sent to Openprovider immediately if any changes are made from WHMCS.
 If something is changed in Openprovider, then the DomainSync task will ensure that auto-renew and ID settings stay synchronized.

 ###### 1. Domain Auto renew
-1. If a domain is set to auto renew "on" in WHMCs, then the corresponding domain object in Openprovider is set to "global default."
-If the WHMCS domain object is set to auto-renew "off" then the corresponding domain object in Openprovider is also set to off.
+1. If a domain is set to auto renew "on" in WHMCS, then the corresponding domain object in Openprovider is set to "Global Default."
+If WHMCS domain object is set to auto-renew "Off" then the corresponding domain object in Openprovider is also set to "Off".

 ###### 2. Domain Whois Privacy Protection (ID protection)
 1. ID protection settings on a domain are mapped to Openprovider whois privacy protection settings.